Srvpatil/Assignment/README.md

 This project implements quaternion operations such as multiplication, dot product, and conjugate using the C99 standard.
 The project is set up for cross-compiling and testing on ARM architecture in a bare-metal environment using `arm-none-eabi-gcc`.

+## Logic

+The code deals with quaternions, which are used for 3D rotations.
+It has basic operations like creating a quaternion with quat(), getting its conjugate (flipping the vector signs) using complement_quat(), multiplying two quaternions with mult_quat(), and checking their similarity with dot_quat().
+In the main() function, it creates a quaternion, computes its conjugate, multiplies them, and calculates the dot product, then prints the results.

 ## Requirements

 - ARM cross-compiler: `arm-none-eabi-gcc`